sohamwce/stm32-rtos-vs-function-call-benchmark/README.md

 ## 1. Problem Statement

-We want to measure how much overhead the RTOS scheduler adds compared to running the same work without the RTOS.
+To measure how much overhead the RTOS scheduler adds compared to running the same work without the RTOS.

-The requirement (from the question’s frame):
+The requirement:

 Two tasks of equal priority do 1 microsecond of work.
 They switch continuously for 1 second.